nmonti/graphql-mongo-database/README.md

   "data": {
     "postComment": {
       "_id": "59965a4d64612714daafdbc2",
-      "body": "Loser!"
+      "body": "Loser!",
-      # Here I added article to show the comment was posted to it
+      "__comment__": "Here I added article to show the comment was posted to it", "article": {
-      "article": {
         "title": "Title",
         "comments": [